Fractured vs. Bruised Tailbones

 When to Seek Medical Attention

 A minor fall or injury may lead to a sore tailbone that resolves quickly on its own.
-If the pain is so severe you can’t perform a normal activity, or it does not lessen within a few days, you should see a doctor.
+If the pain is so severe that you can’t perform a normal activity, or it does not lessen within a few days, you should see a doctor.
 They can evaluate whether you have a more serious injury like a fracture or what treatment may be appropriate.
 In rare cases, tailbone pain can be a sign of cancer and other serious conditions that you will want to rule out as well.

 Diagnosing Tailbone Injuries

-It can be difficult to determine whether a tailbone has been bruised or broken based on symptoms alone.
+It can be difficult to determine whether a tailbone has been broken vs. bruised tailbone based on symptoms alone.
 When you present with these symptoms, an orthopedic doctor will review your experience and medical history and may perform a physical examination.
 This exam will usually include the doctor feeling the soft tissue around your coccyx and sacrum to see if they can detect a pointy growth of new bone that could be causing the pain.
 They may also look for tumors, ingrown hairs, cysts, or pelvic muscle spasms.

 Your doctor may also perform a rectal exam.
 During this, the doctor will grasp your coccyx between their forefinger and thumb to see how much motion is present.
 The normal range of motion is about 13 degrees, and more or less may indicate to them what is causing your symptoms.

-If they cannot identify another problem causing your pain, you will likely be sent for an x-ray.
-You will usually be asked to take x-rays in both a standing and sitting position, allowing a comparison of the angle in both positions.
-These x-rays will also show if a fracture is present or if a bruise is the likely cause.
+If they cannot identify another problem causing your pain, you will likely be sent for an X-ray.
+You will usually be asked to take X-rays in both a standing and sitting position, allowing a comparison of the angle in both positions.
+These X-rays will also show if a fracture is present or if a bruise is the likely cause.

 Treating a Bruised Tailbone